mohammedterryjack/fast/README.md

 see `examples/` to see what you can do!

 ## Changelog
+- 0.1.6 adding method to poincare tokens to return individual token vectors
 - 0.1.5 taking morphology of the raw token to allow unknown tokens to be encoded
 - 0.1.4 relative download path for poincare embeddings shifted
 - 0.1.3 relative download path bug for poincare embeddings